michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.7.2 - 08/28/2021 =
+- Added the `Opt` checkbox in the `Restore Defaults` setting field.
+- Tweaked UI elements.
+- Fixed a bug that Web Page Dumper caused the error, "a valid URL was not provided", when the list was empty.
+- Fixed a bug that a default option value of the Web Page Dumper section failed to be set after Tools options were reset.
+- Fixed a bug that caused the PHP Fatal error, "Uncaught Error: Call to a member function get_page_permastruct() on null".
+- Fixed a bug that the component checkboxes did not take effect in the `Reset` screen and resulted in restoring all the settings.

 = 4.7.1 - 08/27/2021 =
 - Added a button to create a disclosure page when it does not exist in the `Disclosure` screen.